orchestr7/vercraft/README.md

 # but in case you need to do some manual calculations:
 ./gradlew gitVersion
 ```

+## Vercraft in CI

+All modern CI platforms check out a specific commit to execute their actions.
+This places the repository in a “detached HEAD” state, meaning Vercraft cannot automatically determine the current branch
+you’re working with.

+However, CI platforms from major Git hosting providers propagate the original branch name used in MRs/PRs,
+or as the trigger for a CI action.
+They achieve this using special environment variables, which Vercraft automatically
+detects and utilizes:

+✅ GitHub: GITHUB_HEAD_REF \
+✅ GitLab: CI_COMMIT_REF_NAME \
+✅ Bitbucket: BITBUCKET_BRANCH

+💡For other CI platforms, please ensure you **manually set** the VERCRAFT_BRANCH environment variable.

 ## Supported Build Tools
 ✅ **Gradle** \